 This is an introduction to philosophy that explores a range of issues pertaining to religious conviction, knowledge, mind, freedom, ethics, and value.
 This exploration will take place through critical engagement, via reflection, writing, and conversation, with written work – some classical, some contemporary – in the philosophical tradition.

 Each section limited to 25 students.
 Fall semester: Professor Hasan.
-Spring semester: Professors George and Shah.2019-20: Offered in Fall 2019 and Spring 2020
+Spring semester: Professors George and Shah.2022-23: Not offered

 "All philosophers are wise and Socrates is a philosopher; therefore, Socrates is wise."
 Our topic is this mysterious "therefore."
 We shall expose the hidden structure of everyday statements on which the correctness of our reasoning turns.
 To aid us, we shall develop a logical language that makes this underlying structure more perspicuous.
 We shall also examine fundamental concepts of logic and use them to explore the logical properties of statements and the logical relations between them.
 This is a first course in formal logic, the study of correct reasoning; no previous philosophical, mathematical, or logical training needed.

 One main lecture each week and four breakout sections each limited to 15 students.
 Admissions with consent of the instructor.
 Fall semester.
-Professor A. George.2019-20: Offered in Fall 2019
+Professor A. George.2022-23: Offered in Fall 2022

 An examination of the origins of Western philosophical thought in Ancient Greece.
 We will consider the views of the Milesians, Heraclitus, Parmenides, Protagoras, Socrates, Plato, Aristotle, the Epicureans, and the Stoics.
 Particular attention will be paid to questions about the nature, sources, and limits of human knowledge; about the merits of relativism, subjectivism, and objectivism in science and ethics; about the nature of, and relationship between, obligations to others and self-interest; and about the connection between the body and the mind.